History of the Monarchy

 Beginning in 1981, other people were admitted to the RT (Regipäts Talossan; Kingdom of Talossa) as citizens.
 Democratic elections began in 1981 and the nation became a constitutional monarchy in 1985.

-Robert Dobberpuhl was created King Robert II and served a 47 day reign in early 1987.
+Robert Dobberpuhl became King Robert II and served a 47 day reign in early 1987.
 His predecessor had abdicated in favour of the second King Robert while the nation was experiencing a strong feeling for abolition of the monarchy.
 In a referendum, however, the installation of Robert II as King passed with just over half of the vote, and the monarchy was continued.
-The new King failed to endear himself to the people, however, and the People United for No King (PUNK) party swept the next election, and legislatively terminated King Robert II’s reign.
+However, The new King failed to endear himself to the citizenry and the People United for No King (PUNK) party swept the next election before going on to legislatively terminate King Robert II’s reign.

-The nation was in a period of crisis from 29 March until 24 August 1987, as a royal personage for the nation was sought.
+The nation was in a period of crisis from 29 March until 24 August 1987 while a royal personage for the nation was sought.
 King Robert I, at this time, chose not to heed the calls from various quarters for him to reassume the Throne.
 During this interregnum, the nation was known as “The Peculiar Republic of Talossa.”

 The search for a suitable monarch ended when Florence I (Florence Yarney) was acclaimed Sovereign and crowned on 24 August 1987.
 She reigned until renouncing the Crown in favour of the restoration of King Robert I on 27 February 1988.

 Her brief reign saw great strides in the political life of the nation, including the creation of the legislative journal, The Clark.
 During her reign, she was referred to as “King Florence.”

 King Robert I was returned to the throne in early 1988, and led the effort to establish a new constitution, which was adopted later that year.

 This 1988 version of the constitution was replaced in 1997 by a public referendum.
 The new Organic Law further developed the democratic nature of Talossa.